andverb/xwn-gnosis/data/data_sources/wwn-lite-en.md

 - **Checks**: 2d6 + Attribute mod + Skill (-1 if no relevant Skill).
 - **DC6**: Trivial, **DC8**: Easy, **DC10**: Average, **DC12**: Hard, **DC14**: Near Impossible (Adjust based on circumstance & urgency).
 - **PCs can attempt to Aid another** by performing a helpful Check themselves.
 Their attempt need not be the same Skill it's providing aid for.
 Success = +1 bonus.
 Multiple PCs can attempt to Aid, but the acting PC can't earn > +1.
+- **Opposed checks**: NPCs rolls plain 2d6, can add +skill if it makes sense that NPC is good at relevant skill.
+Ties go to PCs.

 ### Saving Throws
 - **Saves**: A subject rolls a d20 & tries to roll ≥ the relevant Save score.